 Banks and other financial institutions provide a slew of loans in order to boost their credit growth.
 Some of the popular loans include a personal loan, home loan, business loan, etc. What’s common among these loans was the imposing of service tax, which used to be at 15%.
 But with the Good and Services Tax (GST) rolls out, the 15% service tax has been replaced with a standard 18% rate, which makes it an expensive affair.
 Since different loans can have different charge structure, it would be better to study each of them individually.

-GST Impact on Personal Loan
+Impact of GST on Personal Loan

 In the case of a personal loan, the charges include service tax.
 Normally, the processing fee and prepayment charges are the ones wherein service tax is imposed.
 But now, a standard GST rate will be charged on the loan.
 Processing fee for the loan amount used to be 1%-2% plus service tax across banks in India.
 The processing fee ranges from ₹10,350-20,700 before GST.
 But now with GST coming into effect, the processing fee would hike up to ₹10,620-21,240.